iGEM OKINAWA

 iGEM Okinawa is a student-led team consisting of 3 higher education institutions in Okinawa:

-1. Okinawa National College of Technology (KOSEN)
+1. National Institute of Technology, Okinawa College (KOSEN)

 2. Okinawa Institute of Science and Technology Graduate University (OIST)